Vluuks/AndroidPractice/Week3/Lab/README.md

 The enum `LayoutType` contains the information about the layout.
 It does not much, except determine that certain string patterns belong with a certain name.
 This avoids having to define the options as constants elsewhere in the code and keeps everything layout related neatly together.

+Furthermore, we have reused the list previously created in `ArrayListTest`.
+Notice how we can access it from this class as well, without instantiating `ArrayListTest` because it is `static`?
+The same goes for the `main` method as well.

 ➡️ *Exercise 2.2:* *Although the adapter class is given to you, it is not instantiated yet in our `AdapterTest`'s `main` method.
 Think about what the adapter needs to be instantiated and pass the correct parameters to it.
 Compile your code to verify that its syntax is correct*

 {% spoiler "Hint: Compiling and running Java code" %}